A topic from the subject of Distillation in Chemistry.

 1. Calculate the mass of the residue: Subtract the mass of the empty crucible from the mass of the crucible with the residue.

-2. Determine the percent composition: Divide the mass of each element in the residue by the total mass of the residue and multiply by 100%.
+2. Determine the percent composition: Assuming the residue contains only the elements of interest from the original compound (this will depend on the specific experiment), calculate the mass of each element in the residue.
+Then, divide the mass of each element by the total mass of the residue and multiply by 100%.

 3. Convert percent composition to mole fractions: Divide the percent composition of each element by its molar mass.

-4. Find the mole ratio: Divide the mole fractions by the smallest mole fraction.
+4. Find the mole ratio: Divide all mole fractions by the smallest mole fraction to obtain a ratio of whole or near whole numbers.

 Significance